Alert

 Projects may have more than one qualifying designer.
 Therefore, an eligible designer should consider pursuing this deduction as early as possible before another designer claims the deduction.

-The designer of EECBP related to a government-owned facility placed in service in a current year or the previous three years (assuming the statute of limitations has not closed on any of those years) could benefit from the Section 179D deduction.
+These Section 179D deductions can be allocated for any project placed in service in a current tax year or the previous three years (assuming the statute of limitations has not closed on any of those years).

 Privately Owned Buildings